Frequently Asked Questions

 7. Will I be the only man in the class?

 Although you may well be in the minority it is highly unlikely that you will be the only man in a class.
 Depending on the day there are usually between two to eight men attending.
 It is a bit ironic really as for much of its history yoga was practiced mainly by men and continues to have a huge male following.
-If this is a concern of yourself please get in touch with me and I will put you in the class with the largest amount of men attending.
+If this is a concern of yours please get in touch with me and I will put you in the class with the largest amount of men attending.

 8. I am overweight, can I do yoga?